Talkasi/bmstu-iu7-C/lab_02_01_01/func_tests/readme.md

 - There is one element in an array, and it is odd;
 - There are ten elements in an array, and all of them are odd;
 - Big numbers;
+- There are negative numbers in the given array.
 ## Negative tests
 - Number of elements of an array is negative;
 - Number of elements of an array is bigger than 10;